- Client Settings

 Click on Clients>Settings.

-Client label - select what your business calls a client/customer/respondent so that you view this label throughout the TimeSolv app specific to your business.
+Client Label – select what your business calls a client/customer/respondent so that you view this label throughout the TimeSolv app specific to your business.

-Client ID format - specify the number of digits to be used in client ID numbers.
-As an example, choosing 5 digits would create a client ID as 00010.
+Client ID Format – specify the number of digits for client ID numbers.
+For example, choosing five digits would create a client ID as 00010.

-Matter label - select what your business calls a matter/job/case/engagement/project so that you view this label throughout the TimeSolv app specific to your business.
+Matter Label – select what your business calls a matter/job/case/engagement/project so that you view this label throughout the TimeSolv app specific to your business.

-Matter inactivate limit - TimeSolv will automatically make matters 'inactive' if the specified number of days have passed from the latest Time or Expense entry, provided there are no unbilled entries.
+Matter Inactivate limit – TimeSolv will automatically make matters ‘inactive’ if the specified number of days have passed from the latest Time or Expense entry, provided there are no unbilled entries.
 This feature enables faster data entry and keeps administrators from having to check which matters are in use.
 Entering a value of 0 will disable this feature.

 Related party custom field label - for use with our conflict checking feature.
 Select what your business calls a related party so that you view this label throughout the TimeSolv app specific to your business.

-Enable portal - enable the use of Client Portal for client users to view and pay invoices online.
+Enable Portal? – enable the use of Client Portal for client users to view and pay invoices online.

-Time visibility - exercise control over how much a portal user can see.
-All time entries, only billed entries, or no entries at all.
+Time Visibility – exercise control over how much a portal user can see.
+All Time entries, Only Billed entries, or no entries at all.

 Expense visibility - exercise control over how much a portal user can see.
 All expense entries, only billed entries, or no entries at all.